CoderDojoSV/mobile-games/section-00/README.md

-# Section 0: Installation and Introduction to Corona SDK and Lua
+# Installation and Introduction to Corona SDK and Lua

 This section will focus on the installation and setup of [Corona SDK](http://coronalabs.com/).
 Students will: